brandon-carlisle/git-vault/Modern JavaScript Development, Modules, Tooling, and Functional.md

 Another implication of using top level await is that, if one module imports a module that has a top level await - then the importing module will wait for the imported module to finish the blocking code.

+## The Module Pattern
+The module pattern is the 'old way' of implementing modules in JavaScript.
+Just like in regular modules, the main goal of the module pattern is to encapsulate functionality, to have private